Slow Cooker Sloppy Joes

 - additional salt, to taste

-Serve sloppy joes on buns - I like to offer regular size buns and smaller dinner roll size buns – with pickles and potato chips.
-If you have the time and initiative, butter the buns and toast on a hot griddle – this adds great flavor to the sandwich.
-I also like to eat sloppy joes without buns, using sturdy potato chips as my "scoops”.
+To serve: Serve sloppy joes on soft buns - I like to offer regular size buns and smaller dinner roll size buns.
+Pickles are a must - dill pickle spears or chips, refrigerator sweet pickles, and pickled red onions are all great choices.
+And we always include some thick ripple potato chips - I personally like to eat sloppy joes without buns, using sturdy potato chips as my "scoops"!

 Calories do not include buns, chips, or condiments.

 Nutrition Information:Yield: 16 Serving Size: 1

 Amount Per Serving: Calories: 233Total Fat: 11gSaturated Fat: 4gTrans Fat: 0gUnsaturated Fat: 5gCholesterol: 76mgSodium: 248mgCarbohydrates: 9gFiber: 1gSugar: 6gProtein: 25g